B.A., Harvard University

 J.D., Yale University

 Daniel C. Esty is the Hillhouse Professor of Environmental Law and Policy.
 As a professor at Yale since 1994, he holds faculty appointments in both Yale’s Environment and Law Schools and a secondary appointment at the Yale School of Management.
 He also directs the Yale Center for Environmental Law and Policy (www.yale.edu/envirocenter) and serves on the Board of the Yale Center for Business & Environment (cbey.yale.edu) which he founded in 2006.

-From 2011 to early 2014, Professor Esty served as head (Commissioner) of the Connecticut Department of Energy and Environmental Protection.
-In this role, he worked to create a model 21st Century regulatory agency that used a “LEAN” process to re-design all of its permitting programs for greater speed, efficiency, customer orientation, and compliance focus resulting in transformed outcomes.
-Likewise, he designed an innovative energy strategy for the state designed to fulfill Governor Dan Malloy’s commitment to cheaper, cleaner, and more reliable energy – including a shift away from subsidies toward a finance focus using creative policy tools (reverse auctions, power purchase agreements, a first-in-the-nation Green Bank, and a statewide Property Assessed Clean Energy program).
+From 2011 to early 2014, Professor Esty served while on leave from Yale as Commissioner of the Connecticut Department of Energy and Environmental Protection.
+In this role, he worked to create a model 21st Century regulatory agency based on a fundamental re-design all of the Department's permitting programs for greater speed, efficiency, customer orientation, and effectiveness.
+He also created Connecticut's first Comprehensive Energy Strategy designed to provide citizens with cheaper, cleaner, and more reliable energy – including a ramped-up commitment to clean energy based on innovative policy tools including reverse auctions, power purchase agreements, a first-in-the-nation Green Bank, and a statewide Property Assessed Clean Energy program.